prantlf/storybook-document-error/README.md

 # Error Building Storybook Project

-This repository contains a minimum Storybook project to demonstrate this build error, which started occurring after upgrading from Storybook 9 to 10:
+This repository contains a minimum Storybook project to demonstrate this build error, which started occurring after upgrading from Storybook 9 to 10 and ws reported as [#32918](https://github.com/storybookjs/storybook/issues/32918):

 ```
 Failed to load preset: {"type":"presets","name":"/Users/ferdipr/Sources/github/storybook-document-error/addons/smartui/register.js"} on level 1